 Between 2017 and 2019, most of the household growth by age group is projected to be among the households between the ages of 65 and 84.
 This growth will increase the demand for senior-oriented housing.
-It is expected that there will be modest growth among households between the ages of 25 and 44, which will add to the demand for family-oriented housing.

 Households by tenure are distributed as follows: